w3c/permissions-ws-2022/papers/Jin-Permission-Position.md

 ## Any other suggested topics?

-I hope to have some discussion about different implementation strategies (e.g., P3P, IoT matter) and their tradeoffs.
+I hope to have some technical discussion about different implementation strategies (e.g., P3P, IoT matter) and their tradeoffs.